 Insert the schedule agreed to by the Parties.

-If Owner terminates this Agreement for Convenience, Constructor shall be paid: (a) for the Work performed to date including Overhead and profit; (b) for all demobilization costs and costs incurred as a result of the termination but not including Overhead or profit on Work not performed; and (c) a premium set forth in a schedule below .
+If Owner terminates this Agreement for Convenience, Constructor shall be paid: (a) for the Work performed to date including Overhead and profit; and (b) for all demobilization costs and costs incurred as a result of the termination but not including Overhead or profit on Work not performed.

 If Owner terminates this Agreement, Constructor shall: